 by Mark Wynn

 Time spent in Alaska is refreshing and liberating.
-That's why upon release from federal prison after 21 years for rape and kidnapping, Neil Callahan decided the open space might do him good.
+That's why upon release from federal prison after 21 years for assault and kidnapping, Neil Callahan decided the open space might do him good.

 August 13, 2018 was a date that had hung over his head like a storm cloud for 21 dark years.
 In those years Neil worked through a lot of problems that certainly contributed to his being incarcerated.
 The long months of solitude turned into years of reflection.
 This along with the help of not a little counseling inside, Neil felt "equipped" and "confident" to deal with his release.